 It’s common sense that unless you know who your clients are, doing all the right things to grow and retain a customer base has no direction.
 So, this is where market segmentation kicks in big time.
 In a competitive environment, differentiation is the key to success.

-Penetrative marketing strategies should pierce the surface and find the deeper motivations as a connection point.
-Thus, they’ll succeed in grounding the customer base with more credibility and creating a more meaningful CX.
+This tells them how to succeed in resonating with the customer base and create a more meaningful CX.
 An endorsement by either of the celebrities mentioned above will likely shoot the brand beyond all consumer reservations.
-Pics of “no-nonsense” executive-type models in the advertising will probably align with the audience’s predispositions.
+Visuals of “no-nonsense” executive-type models in the advertising will probably align with the audience’s predispositions.